rcalandrelli/HiCtool/tutorial/normalization-matrix-balancing.md

 # Data normalization with the matrix balancing approach of Hi-Corrector

 This pipeline illustrates the procedure to generate and normalize a **global Hi-C contact map** (intra- and inter-chromosomal interactions) following the matrix balancing approach of [Hi-Corrector](http://www.nature.com/ng/journal/v43/n11/abs/ng.947.html).
-Visualization functions are also implemented.
+Visualization functionalities are also implemented.

-For more information about the Python functions used here check the [API documentation](https://sysbio.ucsd.edu/public/rcalandrelli/HiCtool_API_documentation.pdf).

 ## Table of Contents